Posted on June 19, 2019 by Wendy Frost

 3. Turns out what other people think really does matter.

 “I use the Leadership Practices Inventory (LPI-360) assessment.
 It invites bosses, colleagues or direct reports to provide anonymous and honest feedback.
-By comparing assessment results at two different points in time, the LPI-360 provides real, tangible and measureable results,” says Keeton.
+By comparing assessment results at two different points in time, the LPI-360 provides real, tangible and measurable results,” says Keeton.

 “Research also supports that the second LPI is essential to support personal leadership development initiatives.”